gatvupm/hbb4all_jwplayer_signlanguageplugin/README.md

-# HBB4ALL Sing Language Video Plugin for JWPlayer Player
+# HBB4ALL Sign Language Video Plugin for JWPlayer Player

 ##Hybrid Broadcast Broadband For ALL